delongqilinksprite/LinkNodeEsp/README.md

 LinkNode core is Arduino-compatible WiFi development board which is powered by the high integrated WiFi chip ESP-8266EX.

 Thanks for the contribution from open source community who have developed Arduino core for ESP8266, this let Aduino IDE program LinkNode core without any change.
-At the same time, LinkNode D1 has Arduino-compatible pin out which make it very easy to connect to Arduino shield.
+At the same time, LinkNode core Esp8266 has Linker Base which make it very easy to connect to LinkNode Sensors.

 ## Features
 * Powered by ESP-8266EX